A Few Favorite Poets:

 - A Sense of Place, Dana Gioia (TEDx Sonoma County, CA)

-- India: Bike rides in and around Delhi always surface unexpected and amazing things.
-Here are a few links to bike rides I’ve taken in and around Delhi with the Delhi Chain Breakers, filmed by Michael Citrino:
+- Greece, Spain: open landscapes of beauty.
+India: Bike rides and walks in and around Delhi always surface unexpected and amazing things.
+A few links to bike rides I’ve taken in and around Delhi with the Delhi Chain Breakers, filmed by Michael Citrino: